 You can set a PIN when you activate your card online.
 To find out how, see our guide to setting or changing your PIN.

 Your card is already protected by a range of security measures including 24/7 Fraud Protection.
 For additional security, please sign the back of the card as soon as you receive it.

 Consider setting up recurring payments

-Recurring payments are a handy way to pay your regular bills such as power, gas and phone automatically from your credit card.
+Recurring payments are a handy way to pay your regular bills such as power, gas and phone automatically from your credit or debit card.
 They can take the hassle out of remembering when your regular expenses are due, and some companies even offer discounts if you pay by automatic payment.

 To set up automatic payments you’ll need to contact each service provider and supply them with:

-- Your Westpac credit card number
+- Your Westpac card number

-- Credit card expiry date
+- Card expiry date